Many spending hours waiting for COVID-19 test results at Logan Airport as holiday travel headaches continue

-Testing is quickly becoming a new holiday tradition but with so many taking to the skies this season, some are finding that taking a test is a real holiday headache.
+Testing is quickly becoming a new holiday tradition but with so many taking to the skies this season, some are finding it difficult to get tested for the coronavirus.

-Michelle, who is heading to Chile with her family, said they got tested at a local hospital but the results didn’t come back in time.
-So, they tried a walk-in test at express-check inside the airport.
+Michelle, who is heading to Chile with her family, said they got tested at a local hospital but the results didn’t come back in time, so they tried a walk-in test at XpressCheck inside the airport.

 That particular trip has been postponed twice over the last two years.
 She suggests that even if travelers test in advance, they formulate a backup plan

-Appointments are recommended for express-check, but airport officials are recommending people seek other test sites this week because of how busy they have been.
+Appointments are recommended for XpressCheck, but airport officials are recommending people seek other test sites this week because of how busy they have been.

+Those who do choose to get tested at the airport can be prepared to pay a hefty price.
+It costs $250 for results in an hour and $75 for results in 48 to 96 hours.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)